popsim-consortium/stdpopsim/docs/tutorial.rst

    $ tskit vcf foo.ts > foo.vcf

-For this small example (only five samples), the file sizes are similar, but the tree sequence is slightly larger
-(it does carry a good bit more information about the trees, after all).
+For this small example (only five samples), the file sizes are similar, but the tree sequence is slightly larger than the VCF (it does carry a good bit more information about the trees, after all).
-However, if we up the sample sizes to 2000 and 3000 (the simulation is still pretty quick) the tree sequence is twenty-three times smaller:
+However, if we up the sample sizes to 1000 and 1500 (the simulation is still pretty quick) the tree sequence is twenty-three times smaller:

 .. code-block:: console

-   $ stdpopsim HomSap -s 1046 -g HapMapII_GRCh37 -c chr22 -o foo.ts -d OutOfAfrica_2T12 2000 3000
+   $ stdpopsim HomSap -s 1046 -g HapMapII_GRCh37 -c chr22 -o foo.ts -d OutOfAfrica_2T12 AFR:1000 EUR:1500
    $ tskit vcf foo.ts > foo.vcf
    $ ls -lth foo.*
    -rw-r--r-- 1 peter peter 3139M Apr  3 10:40 foo.vcf